-The consultations, being held between September 2020 and January 2021, include:
+The consultations, held between September 2020 and February 2022, include:

 George Hislop Park is currently closed and will be the first of the three parks to be rebuilt.
 Parks & Foresty's most optimistic estimate for George Hislop is a start date of mid-2021 with completion in late 2021 or summer 2022.
 The other parks will follow.